bryanpaget/bryanpaget.github.io/src/posts/why-i-meditate.md

 ---
 title: Why I Meditate
 description: Meditation allows us to become more aware of our thoughts and feelings.
+By focusing on our breath and observing our mental state, we can begin to see our biases and prejudices more clearly.
+We can begin to understand why we have them and where they come from.
 date: 2001-02-03
 tags:
+  - posts
   - meditation
   - buddhism
   - mental health